Ghosted-Alex/Better-GUI/README.md

 Version Beta 1.1 - The Parity Update

 Beta 1.2 Coming Soon!
-Beta 1.2 will require a minecraft version of 1.21.9 or later
+Beta 1.2 will require a minecraft version of 26.1 or later to run

 ## Patch Notes: